 ● Advanced Placement (AP) Exams: you’ll generally take an AP exam at the end of a year’s AP class, though if you’re really ambitious you might take the test even if you haven’t taken the course.
 AP exam scores can sometimes be used for college credit.

 ● High School Examinations.
-Some statewide or citywide exams are required by certain school districts (such as the Regents in New York, the MCAS in Massachusetts, etc.) These tests don’t have much of an impact on admissions, but can indicate how you’ll perform in college.
+Some statewide or citywide exams are required by certain school districts (such as the Regents in New York, the MCAS in Massachusetts, etc.) These tests don’t have an impact on admissions but can indicate how you’ll perform in college.
 These exams are usually less difficult than standardized tests.

 Now you have all the information you need to get prepared.
 Start making your test prep schedule!